-The scheme will commence by early April 2020 and be available for new loans made by participating lenders until 30 September 2020.
+Phase 1 of the scheme commenced in early April 2020 and was available for new loans made by participating lenders.
+This ceased on 30 September 2020.

-Under this scheme, the federal government will provide a guarantee of 50 per cent to lenders for new unsecured loans to be used for working capital.
+Under Phase 2 of the scheme, the federal government will provide a guarantee of 50 per cent to lenders for new unsecured loans to be used for working capital.
 This will result in SMEs being able to access additional funding to help support them through the upcoming months.

-Of course, terms and conditions apply, as follows:
+Key terms and conditions apply for Phase 2, as follows:

-- The loans will be in the form of unsecured finance, meaning that borrowers will not have to provide an asset as security for the loan
+- the loans can be both secured (excluding residential property) and unsecured, meaning that borrowers will not have to provide an asset as security for the loan in some cases;

 For more information on this and where to apply, see here.